 Mississippi Valley State University is committed to providing reasonable accommodations for students with a documented disability.
 If you feel you are eligible to receive accommodations for a covered disability (medical, physical, psychiatric, learning, vision, hearing, etc.) and would like to request it for this course, you must be registered with the Services for Students with Disabilities (SSD) program administered by University College.
 It is recommended that you visit the Disabilities Office located inside the EMAP Computer Lab in the Technical Education (IT) Building to register for the program at the beginning of each semester.
-If you are determined to be eligible after your confidential consultation, you will be provided with a Memo of Accommodations that must be submitted to each of your instructors.

-For more information or to schedule an appointment, please contact Mr. Billy Benson, Jr.
+For more information or to schedule an appointment, please contact:

-Mr. Billy Benson, Jr., ADA Coordinator Mississippi Valley State University Office for Disability Accommodations, EMAP Computer Lab Technical Education (IT) Building Itta Bena, MS 38941 Telephone: 662-254-3005 or University College: 662.254.3442
+Mr. Billy Benson, Jr., ADA Coordinator Mississippi Valley State University Office for Disability Accommodations, EMAP Computer Lab Technical Education (IT) Building Itta Bena, MS 38941

+Telephone: 662-254-3005 or University College: 662.254.3442

-Email: billv.benson@mvsu.edu
+Email: billy.benson@mvsu.edu